 Tofu steak is a simplified version of agedashi tofu, a traditional Japanese recipe with deep-fried tofu served in a dashi-based broth.

-In this version the tofu is pan-fried, using less oil, and instead of pouring a large amount of mild dashi-based sauce over it, the steak is drizzled with a little bit of strong dashi shoyu sauce (substitute with regular soy sauce in a pinch).
-Both recipes are lovely and relatively quick, but tofu steak has a simpler clean-up because of the much smaller amount of oil used, so it’s great for an easy weeknight dinner!
+The first big difference is that in this version the tofu is pan-fried, using less oil.
+The second is the seasoning.
+For agedashi tofu you would pour a large amount of mild dashi-based sauce over it.
+Instead, our tofu steak is drizzled with a little bit of strong dashi shoyu sauce (substitute with regular soy sauce in a pinch).
+Both recipes are lovely and relatively quick, but tofu steak has a simpler clean-up because of the much smaller amount of oil used.
+That makes it great for an easy weeknight dinner!

 - 3 tbsp vegetable oil

 - 1 pinch salt

 - 10 g ginger to garnish

 - 1 stalk green onion to garnish

 - katsuobushi to taste (to garnish)

 - 「PREP」Wrap the tofu in a paper towel and set aside for 30 minutes to drain.
 While the tofu is draining, make the dashi shoyu and leave to cool.
 Peel and grate the ginger.
 Chop the green onion finely.